What does it mean to use a "feminist approcach to counselling"?

 - acknowledgement of the power imbalances between counsellors and clients— counsellors should not use their power inappropriately to oppress clients;

-- recognizing women are the experts in their own lives;
+- recognizing that survivors are the experts in their own lives;

 - an anti-racist/anti-oppression analysis;

-- encouragement of more equitable relationships with their clients—counsellors will be guides, with good information, in women’s healing journeys;
+- encouragement of more equitable relationships with their clients—counsellors will be guides, with good information, in survivors' healing journeys;

-- a diversity of women counsellors—from different backgrounds, races, abilities, classes, sexual orientations.
+- a diversity of counsellors—from different backgrounds, races, abilities, classes, gender identities, and sexual orientations.

 Sexism, Racism, Ableism, Heterosexism, Classism: Making the Links with Sexual Violence

 Sexual assault experiences are embedded within the personal, as well as the social and historical context within which we all live.
-To acknowledge the diversity and complexity of female experience, violence against women has to be considered in relation to an entire structure of domination of which patriarchy is but one part.
-Sexism, as it intersects with racism, classism, homophobia and able-ism, and a range of other experiences will affect women's responses to the trauma of sexual violence.
-As our communities grow and become even more diverse, we at the Ottawa Rape Crisis Centre are committed to not only recognize that diversity within our community but to continue to create policies, programs and projects that reflect our commitment to serving all women.
+To acknowledge the diversity and complexity of folks who experience gender-based violence, that violence itself has to be considered in relation to an entire structure of domination of which patriarchy is but one part.
+Sexism, as it intersects with racism, classism, homophobia, cissexism, colonialism, able-ism, and a range of other experiences will affect survivors' responses to the trauma of sexual violence.
+As our communities grow and become even more diverse, we at the Ottawa Rape Crisis Centre are committed to not only recognize that diversity within our community but to continue to create policies, programs and projects that reflect our commitment to serving all survivors.

 Access & Equity at the ORCC

-The Ottawa Rape Crisis Centre is committed to providing inclusive and accessible services to all women.
-In meeting the challenges of making our services accessible to all women, we have achieved important successes in recent years.
+The Ottawa Rape Crisis Centre is committed to providing inclusive and accessible services to all survivors.
+In meeting these challenges, we have achieved important successes in recent years.
 These include:

 - The Violence Awareness Program for Women at Ottawa Carleton Detention Centre (OCDC) (1995-Present)

-Two workers from the ORCC go to the prison once a week and deliver workshops to incarcerated women.
-Besides workshops on sexual violence they give women information on other areas of their lives.
-The workshops also provide women with the chance to come together to share their experiences and discuss issues relevant to them.
+A counsellor from the ORCC goes to the prison once a week and delivers workshops to incarcerated women-identified folks.
+Besides workshops on sexual violence they give folks information on other areas of their lives.
+The workshops also provide participants with the chance to come together to share their experiences and discuss issues relevant to them.

-Is to people of colour what sexism is to women.
-It is the assumption that one race is superior to another.
+A system of attitudes, biases, and violence based on the assumption that one race is superior to another, which results in the discrimination against people based on their race and ethnicity.
 It also assumes that the abilities of an individual are determined by their race.